 Every year, the United Nations holds an International Day of Persons with Disabilities.
 The theme this past year was “Break barriers, open doors: for an inclusive society for all.”
 But that sentiment needs to be echoed every day, not just once a year, if the world is to prevent persons with disabilities from being marginalized or excluded.

 For any child with disabilities in any part of the world, the first challenge is often the first step -- literally making it inside a school building without a ramp.
 From there, the road gets harder.
-Young people with disabilities everywhere need physical therapy, special
+Young people with disabilities everywhere need physical therapy, special equipment and housing, and transportation accommodations.
+They also need information about new best practices and technologies, from deaf education to community services for those with visual disabilities.

 - Full website and iPad access